 The guide was prepared by the Sub-Committee on Radiocommunications and Search and Rescue at its tenth session (6 to 10 March 2006) and gives guidance to seafarers on recovering people in distress at sea.

-NAVTEX is an international automated direct-printing service for promulgation of navigational and meteorological warnings and urgent information to ships.
-It has been developed to provide a low-cost, simple and automated means of receiving maritime safety information on board ships at sea in coastal waters.
+NAVTEX is an international automated direct-printing service for promulgation of navigational and meteorological warnings and other urgent information to ships.
+It is one of the two principle methods used for broadcasting maritime safety information in accordance with the provisions of the International Convention for the Safety of Life at Sea,...

 Providing a framework for carrying out search and rescue operations following accidents at sea, this revision includes amendments to the International Convention on Maritime Search and Rescue, 1979 which were adopted by resolution MSC.155(78) in May 2004.
 These amendments come into force on 1 July 2006.